-It is understood that the majority of property outside the Town boundary is not connected to the main sewerage system and will be served by individual septic tanks, although it is understood that the Grest Home is connected to the mains sewerage system.
+It is understood that the majority of property outside the Town boundary is not connected to the main sewerage system and will be served by individual septic tanks, although the Grest Home is connected to the mains sewerage system.

 The proximity of the area to the Town is such that residents will use the shops, restaurants and other services provided there.